Physics-50/Module-1/docs/week1.md

 You can get some additional practice propogating uncertainty [here](uncertainty-introduction#extra-practice)

-## Propogation of Your Experimental Uncertainty
+## Propagation of Your Experimental Uncertainty

 After watching the video from Prof. Gerbode, let's return to your measurement of $$\mu_s$$ from $$\theta_c$$: